andres-lowrie/lang/docs/content/docs/basics/functions.md

 By default _lang_ will call your function when it appears anywhere (except when it's being declared, or passed as parameters)

-### Parameters
+### Parameter magic

-By default _lang_ will allow you to pass anything into a function regardless of the "arity" of your function
+You can actually pass anything into a function regardless of the "arity" of your function, _lang_ will make the best of it

 For example